Some-T/Lua/UsefulStuff/Windows/Love2DBuildSystem/README.md

 ### What it does:

-This Sublime Text 3build system is to allow you to easily launch .lua files scripted towards Love2D framework from sublime text 3 in Windows along with the Windows Command prompt.
+This Sublime Text 3 build system is to allow you to easily launch .lua files scripted towards Love2D framework from sublime text 3 in Windows along with the Windows Command prompt.

 ### File: Debug Mode Love2D.sublime-build